Fedack/PiShockDocs/docs/PiVault.md

 | 4   | Close Button                      | Click to close the Limits Dialog                                    |
 | 5   | Confirm Button                    | Click to Confirm the settings to the Limit Settings                 |

-**Note: Normally Unlocked can only be changed when no keyholder is present.
+**Note: "Unlocked By Default" can only be changed when no keyholder is present.
 Limits can only be changed when no session is active.**

 ---
 ### 1.2.
 Hygiene Opening Settings